Elliptic complex on the Grassmannian of oriented 2-planes: Elliptic complex on

-Notice that the 2-Dirac complex is in \cite{S} computed over an affine subset of the homogeneous space with respect to the very flat Weyl structure.
-This is not the Weyl structure determined by the transversal infinitesimal symmetry $\xi$.
-However, the symbol of each operator in the complex is independent of the choice of Weyl structure and so we can use the result.
+Notice that the 2-Dirac complex is in \cite{S} computed over an affine subset of the homogeneous space with respect to the very flat Weyl structure and this is not the Weyl structure determined by the transversal infinitesimal symmetry $\xi$.
+However, the symbol of each operator in the complex is independent of the choice of Weyl structure and so we can use in the proof of Lemma \ref{lemma symbol sequence} the result.

 \begin{thm} The complex (\ref{descended complex}) is elliptic and its index is equal to zero. \end{thm} \begin{proof} It can can be verified directly that the symbol sequence is exact.
-However, it is more convenient to argue as in the proof of Lemma \ref{lemma symbol sequence} since then it is clear that the exactness of (\ref{symbol sequence}) is equivalent to the exactness of the symbol sequence of the 2-Dirac complex over $\sv$ with respect to each non-zero vector from $H^\ast$.
-The latter claim is proved in Theorem from Section 6.3 in \cite{S}.
+However, it is more convenient to argue as in the proof of Lemma \ref{lemma symbol sequence} since then it is clear that the exactness of (\ref{symbol sequence}) is equivalent to the exactness of the symbol sequence of the 2-Dirac complex with respect to each non-zero vector from $H^\ast$.
+The latter claim is proved in \cite[Section 6.3]{S}.

 It remains to show that the index is equal to zero.
 We reduce the structure group of $\cG_0^c\ra\rgr$ to $\gH^c$.
 Then $\mV_0\cong\mV_3$ and $\mV_1\cong\mV_2$ are isomorphic as $\gH^c$-modules.
-Then we can compute the index using the Atiyah-Singer index formula for $G$-structures given in \cite{AS}.
-Here we need that $\rgr$ is an orientable compact manifold and that $T\rgr$ is associated to $\gH^c$-structure $\tcgK$.
-Using the duality in the complex we get the claim. \end{proof}
+Then we can compute (see \cite{AS}) the index using the Atiyah-Singer index formula for $G$-structures.
+Here we need that $\rgr$ is an orientable compact manifold and that $T\rgr$ is associated to $\gH^c$-structure $\tcgK\ra\rgr$.
+Using the duality in the complex, the claim follows. \end{proof}

 \bibname{Bibliography}

 \textsc{Mathematical Institute of Charles University, Sokolovsk\'a 49/83, Prague, The Czech Republic.}\\

 \textit{E-mail address}: \texttt{salac$@$karlin.mff.cuni.cz}